john-b-edwards/NFLData.jl/docs/src/index.md

 ```julia
 using Pkg; Pkg.add("NFLData")
 ```
 You can also add the package using the Pkg.jl REPL.
-Open an interactive Julia session, then press ] to open the REPL, then run add NFLData.
+Open an interactive Julia session, then press `]` to open the REPL, then run `add NFLData`.

 ## Getting Started